 As hinted by the deviation from the naming scheme, Battlespire takes a different approach than the first two games.
 It leaves Tamriel behind and takes place entirely within the titular Battlespire, a Battlemage training fortress located in the Daedric realm of Oblivion.

 Naturally, it featured closed levels, no open world, and excluded merchants and currency from the game mechanics entirely.
 Battlespire was also the first time that an Elder Scrolls game had a multiplayer mode, although it would remain one of the least striking entries in the franchise.

 Release date: October 31, 1998

-The Prince of Persia influence is quite evident, and while Redguard was a decent game in its own right and was fairly well-received at the time of its release, it, along with Battlespire, remains one of the more forgettable Elder Scrolls games.
+The Prince of Persia influence is quite obvious, and while Redguard was a solid game in its own right and was fairly well-received at the time of release, it, along with Battlespire, remains one of the more forgettable Elder Scrolls games.

 The Elder Scrolls III: Morrowind